ernest-lu/bbl/README.md

-We would like to implement BDL: a langauge designed specifically for single-threaded programs.
+We would like to implement BBL: a langauge designed specifically for single-threaded programs.
 Our goal is simple and concise pythonic / functional syntax with C++ like performance.

 We achieve this speed by compiling to C++ and not using interpretation or garbage collection.
 The single-threaded nature of BDL means that we can avoid the overhead of garbage collection.